 Choosing the right kind of food for your cat is, of course, crucial.
 It is important to have this item on your checklist of new cat equipment before your cat comes home; you do not want the first mealtime to arrive and have nothing to serve them!

 There are many types of cat food available.
-Try and choose a brand known for its nutritional value, such as a complete and balanced food from Purina.
+Try and choose a brand known for its nutritional value, such as complete and balanced food from Purina.
 Different cats have different nutritional needs, so keeping your breed of cat in mind is very important.
 Do not worry if your cat does not take to the food you have chosen; you can always change the brand under supervision from your vet.

 Although it is not strictly necessary that you have this sitting at home before your cat arrives, don’t underestimate how important a scratching post is on the checklist of important things for cats.
 Cats need to scratch: it is their way of keeping their claws trim.
-They also tend to rise up on their forelegs when scratching a post and thus exercise their whole body.
+They also tend to rise on their forelegs when scratching a post and thus exercise their whole body.
 Plus, if you do not bring this item home sooner or later, it is likely your cat will mistake your furniture for a scratching post instead!